Frijol/climate-change/GLOSSARY.md

 distributed generation (of power)

 ## direct emissions
-Emissions caused by e.g. the manufacturing and transport of an item
+emissions caused by e.g. the manufacturing and transport of an item

+## distributed generation
+local production of power, e.g. solar panels on the roofs of buildings that use the power generated for their own energy needs but can also feed back excess/draw from the grid

 ## DoE
 Department of Energy (U.S.A.)